Background pattern

 • Thinning of the skin

-• Purple or red discoloration of the skin (purpura or ecchymosis).
+• Purple or red discoloration of the skin (purpura or ecchymosis)

-• Folliculitis caused by bacteria or fungi
+• Infection of the hair follicle caused by bacteria or fungi (furuncle)

 • Allergic reactions